Operator reporting resources

 Filing statement of approval

-Alberta Energy’s Electronic Transfer System will allow royalty file submissions without the inclusion of a statement of approval (SOA).
+The ministry’s Electronic Transfer System will allow royalty file submissions without the inclusion of a statement of approval (SOA).
 It will not allow a statement of approval to be submitted on its own.

 If royalty files are initially submitted without the SOA, the SOA must then be submitted by email to Oil Sands Reporting at [email protected].
 If a royalty file is rejected by the system, the corresponding SOA for the royalty file will also be rejected.